Foundation Programmes 2022-2024

 Information for applicants from the EU

-You will be aware that the UK is in the process of leaving the European Union.
-This means freedom of movement will be affected after 31 December 2020.
-However, the HSC will continue to welcome and value staff and trainees from Europe as it does the whole world.
+You will be aware that the UK is no longer part of the European Union.
+This means staff from the EU, EEA and Switzerland will now require a visa to work and study in the UK.
+The HSC continues to welcome and value staff and trainees from Europe as it does the whole world.
+The link below explains the documents you will now require to demonstrate your right to work and study in the UK.

 Trainees can usually only delay their start date for Statutory reasons such Parental leave or Sick leave in line with GMC Guidance.